Steady Child Care: Municipality of Anchorage Child Care and Early Education Sector Stimulus Program Frequently Asked Questions (FAQ)

 Yes.
 Licensed child care programs must enter their AKCCIS number on the application form.
 This number will be identified and verified by thread.

-The AKCCIS number is assigned by the MOA and will appear on formal correspondence from them.
+The AKCCIS number is assigned by the MOA and will appear on the program’s license or on formal correspondence from them.

 ACA accredited day camps must enter their ACA certificate number on the application form.